dpb587/gget/README.md

 ## Alternatives

- * `wget`/`curl` -- if you want to manually maintain download URLs and private signing
+ * `wget`/`curl` -- if you want to manually maintain version download URLs and private signing
  * [`hub release download ...`](https://github.com/github/hub) -- if you already have `git` configured and a cloned GitHub repository

 ## License